keyilan/patkai/README.md

 As part of this endeavour, we're also continuing to make improvements on the OpenStreetMap data for the area, especially in terms of waterways and mountain names which may assist in locating historical sites.

-## Example document
+## Example documents
-The following is an example of a MongoDB document for a single village.
+The following are examples of a MongoDB document for a single village.
+The first is for a village which appears on a number of maps, with additional data confirmed by someone from the region.

 ```javascript
 {